cbitter78/golang_learning/README.md

 - [Go Forum](https://forum.golangbridge.org/)
 - [Go Playground](https://go.dev/play): A place where you can write and share go code in a web browser.
 Super handy to just try somthing out or to share working code with someone.
 - [Go Koans](https://github.com/cdarwin/go-koans): Fun coding exercises in golang

+## Notes

+[Short variable declarations](https://go.dev/tour/basics/10) is this guy `:=` he is super cute and useful.
+It declairs and assigns with an implicit type.